ateamofantsintheirprime/OZF-scrim-detector/README.md

     8) Set up the request_safe backoff time to scale exponentially based on repeated failures (across the whole threadpool)

+    9) Figure out if the resources directory actually is useable for anything

+    10) Get info on how much the trimming stage reduces the log list

+    11) Break down scrims by team by season and by opponent

 NOTES:

 - Consider how transfers should be handled?
 Are they recorded in the ozf API? if 2 core players are transferred out of a roster mid season, then post-transfer logs would not be detected properly